Worklytics/psoxy/docs/faq-security.md

 See [GCP Authentication and Authorization](gcp/authentication-authorization.md) for more details.

 And always remember: an IP is **not** an authenticated identity for a client, and should not be relied upon as an authentication mechanism.
 IPs can be spoofed.
-It is at best an extra control.
+It is an extra control on top of the core access control policy.

 ## Can Psoxy instances be deployed behind an AWS API Gateway?